rtmigo/chkpkg_py/README.md

 The `install` method:

 - Creates a temporary virtual environment capable of building `.whl` files
-- Verifies a package with `twine check`
+  - Verifies the package source with `twine check`
   - Creates a distribution as a `.whl` file
-- Creates another virtual environment without preinstalled packages
+- Creates another temporary virtual environment without preinstalled packages
   - Installs the package from the newly created `.whl` into the clean virtual environment

 ### Step 2: import, run